smtack/cms/README.md

 ## Setup

+1. Create a database

-Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.
+2. Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.

+2. Run `composer install`

-Then `php spark migrate` and then `php spark db:seed AdminSeeder` to create the admin user.
+4. Then run `php spark migrate` and then `php spark db:seed AdminSeeder` to create the admin user.

 ## Server Requirements